yashuv/yashuv/README.md

 #### Updates:

-- 🔭 I’m currently working on AI projects to hone my skills.
+- 🔭 I’m currently working on Python and AI task.

 - 🌱 I’m currently learning **NLP.**

-- 👯 I’m looking to collaborate on **Data Science and Machine Learning.**
+- 👯 I’m looking to collaborate on **Data Science and Machine Learning** or any software development project.

 <!-- - 💬 Ask me about **C, C++, Python.** -->